Open NowBusinessRound 2

 Who is eligible for the Automatic Dependent Surveillance Broadcast (ADS-B) Rebate Program Round 2?

-• Aircraft must be shown in an approved registration database
+- Aircraft must be shown in an approved registration database, including CASA registers or approved sport aviation organisation databases

-• If the aircraft received funding under ADS-B Round 1, only eligible where the new equipment adds ADS-B IN functionality not previously available, or upgrades from an EC device to installed equipment
+- If funded under ADS-B Round 1, only eligible where the new equipment adds ADS-B IN functionality not previously available, or upgrades from an EC device to installed equipment

 4